iy4vet/minecraft-server-discord-bot-python/README.md

 Rename your launch script to "run.bat".

 ## Setting up the bot script
 Open command prompt and run `pip install mcrcon`.
-Open the env file and paste your Discord bot token, the RCON IP (same as the server ip), and your RCON password (as set in the server.properties file).
+Open the env file and paste your Discord bot token, the RCON IP (same as the internal server ip), and your RCON password (as set in the server.properties file).
+Also paste the server address that other players would use to connect in SERVER_IP.
+If the server address changes, you just need to update the value in the env file.
+You do not need to restart the program.
 Make sure the bot program, the env file, your launch script, and server.properties files are in the same folder.

 That's it!
 Now just run the bot program!